Btombari/language-presentation/LANGUAGES.md

 - Subtraction-Subtracts right hand operand from left hand operand

-‚Ä¢ Multiplication-Multiplies values on either side of the operator
+ï Multiplication-Multiplies values on either side of the operator

 /  Division-Divides left hand operand by right hand operand